 5. Simulating tropical conditions

 Even though aphids demonstrate the highest fertility in the summer, they are also susceptible to excessive heat.
 Heat destroys the bacterial endosymbionts and affects aphids’ fertility.
-So if you have a small aphid infestation in your greenhouse, it is possible to increase the temperature gradually for a brief period of time to simulate tropical conditions which will kill the aphids helping you rid your greenhouse of the infestation.
+So if you have a small aphid infestation in your greenhouse, it is possible to increase the temperature gradually for a brief period of time to simulate tropical conditions that will kill the aphids helping you rid your greenhouse of the infestation.

 Aphid control products